 This is a good game for memorizing new vocabulary.
 Review all the new words before placing all of the cards face-down on the table.
 Each student takes a turn by turning over two of the cards.
 If they match, it’s a point for the student, but if they don’t, the student has to turn the cards back over.

 Prepare a set of cards with different famous people (singers, actors, scientists, musicians) or popular TV shows and movies (Action figures, Superheroes, Game Show hosts).
 Each student takes a turn and flips a card onto his or her forehead.
 The other students have to help him or her guess what card he or she has.

 Materials: Set of flashcards.

-As a variation of the popular Taboo game, prepare a set of cards with any and all kinds of words, ranging from verbs to animals, colors, places in the world, etc. The more varied, the better.
+As a variation of the popular Taboo game, prepare a set of cards with any kind of words, ranging from verbs to animals, colours, places in the world, etc. The more varied, the better.
 Each student has 4-5 cards and has to explain what card he or she has.
 Whoever can guess what is written on the card gets a point!

 Throw the Dice

 Materials: Set of Dice, whiteboard, two whiteboard markers.

 Having a set of dice can come in handy for a lot of games.
 You can design your board game, or many great ESL board games have already been made.